 This has meant that in later life I was able to turn a passion into a career.
 Having spent 25 years in IT as a Solution Architect in the airport industry, I made the decision to change career path, retrain as a garden designer and explore my passion for plants and design.

 I trained at Plumpton College, under Nigel Philips and Amanda Patton, two of the industries show garden medal winning designers, and qualified with a distinction in Garden Design.
 I then went on to further study at the London College of Garden Design and graduated with a distinction in Planting Design.
-The course was led by Director Andrew Fisher Tomlin and included lectures from some of the UK’s leading designers – James Basson, Jo Thompson, Kate Gould, Paul Hervey-Brookes, Carolyn Willitts, Ann-Marie Powell and Amanda Patton to name but a few.
+The course was led by Director Andrew Fisher Tomlin and included lectures from some of the UK’s leading designers – Andrew Wilson, James Basson, Jo Thompson, Kate Gould, Paul Hervey-Brookes, Carolyn Willitts, Ann-Marie Powell and Amanda Patton to name but a few.

 I am based in Haywards Heath, West Sussex and work throughout the South of England.
 I have a wide range of horticultural experience, and pride myself on my client-focussed, responsive approach.
 I am particularly keen on creating gardens which work with the surrounding environment and act seamlessly as an extension to the house, consequently often also enhancing its value.
 I come with fresh ideas, yet a respect for tradition, and will work closely with you to realise the potential of your garden.

 Qualifications and Memberships